 Shuttle bus driver sues NHL’s Senators in harassment case

 BUFFALO, N.Y.
-(AP) — A former Ottawa Senators assistant general manager and the NHL hockey team were sued for negligence on Friday over allegations he harassed a hotel shuttle bus driver last year in Buffalo.
+(AP) — A former Ottawa Senators assistant general manager and the NHL hockey team have been sued over allegations he harassed a hotel shuttle bus driver last year in Buffalo.

 The AP does not generally identify victims of a sex crime.